 But as we discussed earlier, if you are in your 20s or early 30s, you can postpone bonds and allocate 100% into the stock ETF for better growth.

-Update 2019: Vanguard UK launched accumulating bond ETFs that reinvest their dividends but they are not available in EUR.
+Update 2019: Vanguard UK launched accumulating bond ETFs that reinvest their dividends but they are not available in EUR so far.
 Accumulating ETFs are more tax-efficient, so if you invest in USD, GBP or CHF I would recommend VUTA/VDTA instead of VUTY/VDTY/VGTY and VCPA/VDPA instead of VUCP/VDCP.

 Many people allocate a significant amount into the S&P 500 index, but Total Stock Market ETF and FTSE All-World UCITS ETF already include S&P 500 companies.
 This index also contains a lot of tech companies, and since I already work in tech, making both my income and investments depend on it too much is a poor diversification.